chanzuckerberg/miniwdl/README.md

 *miniwdl* is a library for parsing WDL documents into a type-checked abstract syntax tree (AST), providing a foundation for new runtime systems, developer tooling, and language experimentation.
 It also includes a command-line tool which validates WDL documents and generates lint/style warnings.

-This project in prealpha development; interfaces are liable to change substantially.
+This project in alpha development; interfaces are liable to change somewhat.

 ## Installation